jasondavies/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/SFPTRANSP.md

 **Summary:** Viewing each vector register as a 4x8 grid of lanes, a group of four registers is stacked vertically to form a 16x8 grid, then a transpose is performed within each column: the 16 values in the column are reshaped to 4x4, transposed, then reshaped back.
 This is applied to `LReg[0:4]` and also to `LReg[4:8]`.

 > [!CAUTION]
 > This instruction is _not_ performing a transpose on a 4x8 grid, nor is it stacking two registers to form an 8x8 grid and then transposing that.
 Instead, it stacks four registers and then the data movement is purely column-wise.
 The "transpose" part of the name comes from viewing each column of 16 values as a 4x4 matrix and transposing _that_.
+Alternatively, the stacked registers can be viewed as a 3D tensor of shape 4x4x8, with the instruction swapping the axes whose length is 4 (i.e. transposing the _leftmost_ two axes of that tensor, not the rightmost two as might be expected).

 **Backend execution unit:** [Vector Unit (SFPU)](VectorUnit.md), simple sub-unit